 These metal parts already have very fine aluminum threads.
 They require very little force and should have minimum resistance when turning.
 If you are not confident in your ability to feel when a fastener is stripping, we offer a build service.
 That said, the next slide is the rules for fastener installation.

 1. Ensure you have the correctly sized Philips driver that is also not worn.
 It makes all the difference.

 2. Use my installation guide as a starting point for recommended screws for a given hole location.
 You may need to deviate from this if there is not enough thread engagement.

-3. For all fasteners, make sure parts are aligned before screwing together.
+3. For all fasteners, make sure the parts are aligned before screwing together.

 4. For all parts, ensure the parts are fully seated and hold the parts together when fastening.
 I would recommend against having the fastener pull the parts together.
 This is especially important when fastening the front/rear housings.

 5. When starting a screw, I will often turn it counterclockwise to start.
 You should "feel" when the screw catches the first thread.
 Then, I gently turn clockwise.
 If you feel any resistance, stop and reevaluate.
 Personally, I use my fingertips to turn the screwdriver while applying enough downward pressure to keep the driver engaged.
 If you are stripping the screw head - you have far too much resistance and/or the incorrect driver.